google/gnxi/oc_config_validate/docs/testclasses.md

 Uses gNMI Subscribe messages, of type ONCE.

+Optionally, every Update messages can have its timestamp value checked against the local time when the Subscription message was sent.
+The absolute time diff is compared against a max delay value in secs. *This needs the clocks of Target and client to be in sync*.
+By default this is not checked.

+Optionally, the number of expected Notifications (equals to the amount of) timestamps) is checked.
+By default this is not checked.

+Args:

+*  *notifications_count*: Number of expected Notification messages.
+*  *max_delay_secs*: Maximum diff for the response timestamp(s).

 *  `telemetry_once.CountUpdatesCheckType`

-  Checks the returned Updates and their values type, without checking any OC
+    Checks the returned Updates and their values type, without checking any OC model.
-    model.
 This is a rather basic test that relies on knowing exactly the expected replies to the Subscription.

-  All Update values are expected to be of the same Type, as 'string_val',
+    All Update values are expected to be of the same Type, as 'string_val', 'int_val', etc.
-    'int_val', etc.

-  Optionally, every Update messages can have its timestamp value checked
-    against the local time when the Subscription message was sent.
-The absolute time drift is compared against a max value in secs.

-  Optionally, the number of expected Notifications (equals to the amount of)
-    timestamps) is checked.

     Args:

     *  **xpaths**: List of gNMI paths to subscribe to.
 Paths can contain wildcard '*'.
     *  **updates_count**: Number of expected Update messages.
     *  **values_type**: Python type of the values of the Updates.
-    *  *notifications_count*: Number of expected Notification messages.
-    *  *max_timestamp_drift_secs*: Maximum drift for the timestamp(s).

 *  `telemetry_once.CheckStateLeafs`

     Checks that the subscription to */state* containers updates all leafs.

     This test subscribes only xpaths of */state* containers.
-It renders the
-    corresponding OC model and lists all paths to the downstream Leafs.
+It renders the corresponding OC model and lists all paths to the downstream Leafs.
 The Update paths received in the Subscription reply are checked against the Leafs of the Model (Update paths must match an OC Model Leaf).

-  The Subscription replies might not have all Leaf paths that the OC
+    The Subscription replies might not have all Leaf paths that the OC mode has.
-    mode has.
 Use `check_missing_model_paths` to assert that all OC model paths are present in the Updates.

     This check does NOT check the type of the values returned.

-  Optionally, every Update messages can have its timestamp value checked
-    against the local time when the Subscription message was sent.
-The absolute time drift is compared against a max value in secs.

-  Optionally, the number of expected Notifications (equals to the amount of)
-    timestamps) is checked.

   Args:

     *  **xpaths**: List of /state gNMI paths to subscribe to.
        If the paths do not end in '/state', it will be appended.
        Paths can contain wildcard '*'.
     *  **model**: Python binding class to check the reply against.
     *  *check_missing_model_paths*: If True, it asserts that all OC Model Leaf paths are in the received Updates.
 Defaults to False.
-    *  *notifications_count*: Number of expected Notification messages.
-    *  *max_timestamp_drift_secs*: Maximum drift for the timestamp(s).